 With so many security breaches making the news, banks are stepping up their efforts to make debit and credit cards more secure but it remains to seen if it’ll be enough to stop hackers in their tracks.
-If you use Mint to manage your finances, you may be wondering whether your information is at risk of falling into the wrong hands.
+If you use it to manage your finances, you may be wondering is the Mint app safe and secure?
+Is your information is at risk of falling into the wrong hands?
 To help put your fears to rest, we got the inside scoop on how safe Mint.com really is.

 Quick answer: Mint uses bank-level encryption and monitoring through various 3rd parties companies for read-only access to your financial accounts.

 What Is Mint.com & How Does It Work?

 Mint is a great tool to use if you’re looking at ways to improve your financial management.
 How it works is you sign up for a free account and then link your bank and credit card accounts by entering your login credentials when prompted to do so.

 This is the part that gives many pause and we’ll get into more details about it below.
 But first, a quick discussion about how this tool works and what it can do for you.